TimTerwijn/meesterproef-1920/README.md

 * Students wants to receive push notifications when changes occur in their schedule, when they receive a new grade and when a course has new information.
 * Course overview must have a link to brightspace.
 * All customizable options and settings must be visible on one page.
-* Customizable and personal news
+* Customizable and personal news.
 * Customizable push notifications, both layout and the content.

 ### Final notes